 Alongside my work with the N C I project, I am the audio engineer for my church.
-I also do freelance home theater installations, configurations and performance.
+The quality of sound means more to me than most others.
+I enjoy lending my expertise to my church family.
+I also do freelance home theater installations, configurations and performance evaluations.
 I am a fan of sports, science fiction, progressive rock and so much more.
-I and Val have been married for 35 years and have one daughter who recently graduated from Bowling Green State University.
+I and Val have been married for 36 years and have one daughter who recently graduated from Bowling Green State University.
 Valerie is retired from MetroHealth Hospital where she served as a medical records transcriptionist for 31 years.
 Since her retirement, she does senior care for several elderly people.
 She is a soprano in our church choir and belongs to 2 poetry groups.
 She enjoys canning grape jelly as well as other fruits.
 Trust me,,, the results are really tasty!
 Together we have rescued 9 dogs from the A P L and county kennels over many years and will continue to do so as long as we can.

 Kevin & Victoria Williford (Not Pictured)

 My name is Nicole Eberly and I was born and raised in Ohio.
 I have been married for 21 years and have 2 daughters.
 I also love animals and have 5 dogs.
 My youngest daughter is autistic and has many other diagnosis.
 I advocate for her and someday want to teach her to advocate for herself.
 I really have enjoyed working for NCI for the last 2 years and am looking forward to another great year.

 Hello!
 I am Patrick Meehan.
 I work for Disability Rights Ohio and I have worked on the National Core Indicators project since 2015.
 I identify as a self-advocate and care about the lives of individuals with developmental disabilities.
 I am currently enrolled at Columbus State Community College to become a stronger advocate for the Autism community.